AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Detonate.** When you take the Disengage Action, instead of creating a cloud of black smoke, you can choose to set off a localised explosion.
 Everyone within a 10-foot radius centred on you, including yourself, must make a DC 15 Dexterity Saving Throw, taking 4d6 Fire damage on a failed save and half that on a successful save.
 You can only use this feature once per turn.

 **Blast Off.** You have discovered that your explosiveness makes for effective transportation.
 As a Bonus Action on your turn you can launch yourself., flying up to 40 feet in a straight line before falling.
-This movement does not provoke opportunity attacks and does not use your Speed.
+This movement does not provoke Opportunity Attacks and does not use your Speed.
 You can choose to angle your takeoff upwards to avoid obstacles, letting you land anywhere on the ground within 40 feet of you.
 If you collide with a creature when moving in a straight line, the creature takes 4d6 Bludgeoning damage.
 If you launch yourself upwards, or you collide with a wall or another solid surface, you take 4d6 Bludgeoning damage on impact.
 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a Long Rest.

 {{imageMaskCorner20,--offsetX:47.5%,--offsetY:-65%,--rotation:0
   <!-- ![shell](https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/f/b3d08f41-3b20-4e72-891b-5dca0d934bb4/dclqy0j-81d42d28-3ba0-46e1-886f-2aac923087ac.jpg/v1/fill/w_1017,h_786,q_70,strp/kappa_by_lockdevil_dclqy0j-pre.jpg?token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ1cm46YXBwOjdlMGQxODg5ODIyNjQzNzNhNWYwZDQxNWVhMGQyNmUwIiwiaXNzIjoidXJuOmFwcDo3ZTBkMTg4OTgyMjY0MzczYTVmMGQ0MTVlYTBkMjZlMCIsIm9iaiI6W1t7ImhlaWdodCI6Ijw9OTkwIiwicGF0aCI6IlwvZlwvYjNkMDhmNDEtM2IyMC00ZTcyLTg5MWItNWRjYTBkOTM0YmI0XC9kY2xxeTBqLTgxZDQyZDI4LTNiYTAtNDZlMS04ODZmLTJhYWM5MjMwODdhYy5qcGciLCJ3aWR0aCI6Ijw9MTI4MCJ9XV0sImF1ZCI6WyJ1cm46c2VydmljZTppbWFnZS5vcGVyYXRpb25zIl19.1hXO8LMF0jTxJ0R6irMh-GfIuk1QmDQAa6ufG1ZQijw){position:absolute,bottom:-20px,right:-70px,width:70%,transform:scaleX(-1)} -->